 Old Station 1 is located at 428 Jefferson St., Pataskala, Ohio.
 Old Station 1 at this point in time is utilized for storage, and a meeting place for the Firefighters Association and the Women’s Auxiliary.

 Station 1 is located at 851 E. Broad St., Pataskala, Ohio.
-Station 1 currently houses the Administration offices, Fire Prevention, shift officers, and nine firefighter/paramedics.
-Station 1’s equipment is: two advanced life support (ALS) medic units, one heavy rescue, two fire engines, one ladder truck, one Battalion Chief’s vehicle, and one grass truck.
+Station 1 currently houses the Administration offices, shift officers, and seven firefighter/paramedics.
+Station 1’s equipment is: two advanced life support (ALS) medic units, one rescue, one Battalion Chief’s vehicle, the District’s UTV and one grass truck.
 This station is staffed 24 hours a day, seven days a week, 365 days a year.
-The Administration Offices are staffed 8 a.m. through 4 p.m.; Monday through Friday, in the lower level of the fire house.
+The Administration Offices are staffed 7 a.m. through 5 p.m.; Monday through Friday, in the lower level of the fire house.

-Station 2 is located at 120 N. Fourth St., Kirkersville, Ohio In November of 2016, Station 2 moved to the current location at 7072 National Road, Etna, Ohio.
+Station 2 was originally located at 120 N. Fourth St., Kirkersville, Ohio In November of 2016, Station 2 moved to the current location at 7072 National Road, Etna, Ohio.
 This site houses our firefighter/paramedics, the Fire Marshal Bureau along with a training facilities.
 This fire station is staffed 24 hours a day, seven days a week, 365 days a year and houses five (5) firefighters a day.
 The campus has a house that is used for rescue situations, a concrete pad to simulate extrication scenarios and a pond that we use for water training.
 Station 2’s equipment is one advanced life support (ALS) medic unit, and one fire engine.

 Station 3 is located at 7125 Mink St., in Pataskala.
 Station 3 houses six firefighter/paramedics.
 This station is staffed 24 hours a day, seven days a week, 365 days a year.
-This station also staffs Fire Prevention Officer John Singleton 8 a.m. through 4 p.m., Monday through Friday.
-Station 3’s equipment is two advanced life support (ALS) medic units and 1 fire engine.
+Station 3’s equipment is an advanced life support (ALS) medic unit along with the tower.

 The District operates with two fire engines, a tower and a rescue that are housed at the Stations.
 Each engine holds many different pieces of equipment necessary for firefighting and rescue tasks.
 Each engine holds 1,000 gallons of water.
 The rescue has various and in-depth tools to handle an auto extrication, water rescue, etc.